BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 #### Defining a keybinding

-To define a keybinding, add it as a `keybinding_v2` setting in your mod's blueprint file.
+To define a keybinding, add it as a `keybinding_v2` setting anywhere in your mod's blueprint file.
 Below is an example of transitioning from the old format to the new `keybinding_v2` format:

 Before (deprecated `keybinding` format):